-While all this expansion was taking place in Portland, I had mixed impressions of my new partnership with Kevin and Michael.
+While all this expansion was taking place in Portland, I was experiencing mixed impressions of my new partnership with Kevin and Michael.
 For the most part, business continued as usual, and I had the relative freedom to run my company the way I wanted while keeping my partners looped in, without much direct involvement from them.
 In our plans for this first phase of growth together, the focus was to get Schmidt’s to a place where we could fill larger orders, and that responsibility fell to me.
-I was content to continue to manage that growth while trusting Kevin and Michael would do their part—like facilitating connections—when the time came.
-(And in retrospect, I put too much emphasis on the “trust” part of our relationship when I wish I would have put more in writing.)
+I was content to continue to manage that growth while trusting Kevin and Michael would do their part—facilitating connections—when the time came.
+(In retrospect, I put too much emphasis on the “trust” part of our relationship when I wish I would have put more in writing.)

 But partnership did come with growing pains, and I felt them most when it came to decision-making.
 Now that I was 50/50 owners with Kevin and Michael, significant decisions required collective agreement to move forward, even though I held the title of CEO.
-I had independence when it came to staffing and day-to-day operations, but I had to get their approval on other kinds of decisions, like determining whether to offer a special price to a retailer, for example, or a pay raise for an employee.
+I had independence when it came to staffing and day-to-day operations, but I had to get their approval on other kinds of decisions, like determining whether to offer a special price to a retailer, or give a pay raise to an employee.
 My to-do list was long, and it was enormously frustrating to me when it took a couple days (or longer) to get a response.
 I’d always relied on moving quickly as a way of staying ahead of the competition and seizing opportunities.
 In working with partners—who weren’t here in the office with me and who had other things going on—would I lose my edge?
 Was Schmidt’s a high enough priority for them?
 Sometimes I wasn’t sure.
 That spring, I’d flown to LA and attended the Natural Products Expo with Kevin, which had been productive and left me feeling more in sync with him.
 While Kevin made himself fairly available to me, though, Michael was difficult to track down.
-When I suggested we begin scheduling a weekly check-in among the three of us, Michael replied that if I wanted to get in touch with him, I should put “URGENT” in the subject line of my email.
+When I suggested we begin scheduling a weekly check-in with the three of us, Michael replied that if I wanted to get in touch with him, I should put “URGENT” in the subject line of my email.
 To me, it was all urgent; Schmidt’s was a growing business!

 In May, shortly after we moved into the big production space, I received unsettling news from Michael.
 I’d finally managed to get him on the phone and was running through a long list of questions, like “What kind of special pricing should we approve for a new distributor in Australia?” or “How many thousands of jars are we comfortable committing to on this PO?”
 We’d just signed on with a large distributor (one of the biggest in naturals!) who was hosting a trade show in Hawaii.
-It seemed like a hefty expense, but we agreed we should attend to get in good with our new partner.
+It seemed like a hefty expense, but we agreed we should attend the show to get in good with our new partner.
 Besides, it was Hawaii, and Chris planned to come, too.

-We were discussing all this when Michael dropped a bomb that left me confused and stunned, concerned that everything was going to change.
-He nonchalantly mentioned that Kevin was no longer involved in the partnership.
+We were discussing all this when Michael dropped a bomb that left me confused and stunned—he nonchalantly mentioned that Kevin was no longer involved in the partnership.
 He was out.

 “What . . . happened?”
 I ventured to ask.
-I don’t remember Michael’s precise words, but it was something along the lines of it not working out.
+I don’t remember Michael’s precise words, but it was something vague, along the lines of it not working out.